 - Psychological issues (prior negative sexual experiences)

-How does your doctor diagnose the cause of your dypareunia?
+How does your dyspareunia specialist diagnose the cause of your dypareunia?

 What are the treatment options for dyspareunia?